iivanoo/covid-apps-observer/data/data_au/reports/resources/au.com.vodafone.dreamlabapp___3.2.0.2641/report.md

 <img src="3_star_reviews_wordcloud.png" alt="au.com.vodafone.dreamlabapp 3 reviews"/>
 </p>

-> Is it still worth it to support the Covid 19 stages?
-With the vaccines, do we even need to support these projects?
-Oh well I will still support but I guess my patience is wearing off.
-Edit : my covid-19 calculations keep stopping.
-No idea why.<br> :date: __2021-04-18 05:14:59__
+> WARNING: Should not attempt to run the App if you do not in fact already have a (trade/industrial-grade) powerbank, if not also a second (or even a third) phone.
+(Ps I would have given a 3&3/4-out-of-5 rating if I could, however.)<br> :date: __2021-04-27 19:00:11__

+> My covid-19 calculations keep stopping.
+No idea why.
+Also the calculations are taking longer and longer, sometimes over 2 hours.<br> :date: __2021-04-27 18:02:04__

 > Been supporting the Covid-ai project for some time.
 No one explains how many stages are planned and stage 3 had those awkward 1 hr long calculations.
 No wonder Stage 4 only has 6.02% and 29k+ users, across 16 days.
 If there's even a Stage 5, don't expect much participance.<br> :date: __2021-04-16 17:28:48__